KAR-NG/Sales-of-Summer-Clothes-in-E-commerce-/summer.md

 Results show the higher the magnitude of prices being dropped shown on the listing page, the better the sales of a product, and the best range of drops fall between 75 - 100%.
-The 5 best cloth colours are black, white, grey, purple, and blue.
-The top 5 best-selling cloth sizes are S, M, XS, L and XXS.
+The 5 best clothes colours are black, white, grey, purple, and blue.
+The top 5 best-selling clothes sizes are S, M, XS, L and XXS.
 A product needs to have a rating of above 3 to ensure sales and popularity.
 The fame of a merchant has an exponential positive relationship with the sales of a product.
 Most products have 25 tags, and the best selling products have a wide range of tags from 25 to 125.

 Among 1838 words detected from the massive lists of tags in each product, the top 10 best-selling words are fashion, women’s, women,